SCCM Run Script Deployment Step-by-Step Guide – Uninstall 7Zip without Package

 Kannan C S is a Technical Architect with more than 15 years of experience in the IT domain.
 He has worked on various technologies like Windows server administration, SCCM, SCOM, and Desktop Engineering domains.
 For the last 10 years, he has worked in Microsoft SCCM, focusing on Configuration Manager and Intune technologies.

-10 thoughts on “SCCM Run Script Deployment Step by Step Guide – Uninstall 7Zip without Package”
+10 thoughts on “SCCM Run Script Deployment Step-by-Step Guide – Uninstall 7Zip without Package”

 1. After several Google searches I still do not know how to “Launch the SCCM Console”.
 Is it an .EXE file??
 Where is it??